robertaicenogle/stock-analysis/README.md

 ### Summary

-In a summary statement, address the following questions.

-What are the advantages or disadvantages of refactoring code?
+One of the main goals of this project was to start with an intial script, and then to refactor it to improve the execution time of the script.
+In general, refactoriing code has the advantage of improving execution time.
+Refactoring - making the code more efficient by taking fewer steps, using less memory, or improving the logic of the code - improves efficiency.
+The result is a code that is easier for future users to read and runs faster.
+The disadvantage is the time and effort required to refactor the script - often the code can't be amended, and has to be re-created from scratch.

-How do these pros and cons apply to refactoring the original VBA script?
+For this project specifically, execution time was significantly reduced (although the initial run time was less than a second pros and cons apply to refactoring the original VBA script?

 There is a detailed statement on the advantages and disadvantages of refactoring code in general.